Vortrag (2000) beim Seminar der

 der Tragödie, which led to the situation that, at first,

-of friendship steadfastly, himself.
-Ross(21) explains the
+ideal of friendship steadfastly, himself.
+Ross(21) explains

-further fate of the Hymnus: "It is Nietzsche's last
+the further fate of the Hymnus: "It is Nietzsche's last

 composition, as a present to his friends and as a common